Inflation from entropy: Introduction

-\textit{\textbf{Introduction}}-- Quantum information and its relation to gravity have been of key interest to theoretical physicists since the discovery of black hole entropy \cite{Bekenstein:2008smd,Bekenstein:1974ax} and Hawking radiation \cite{Hawking:1975vcx}.
+Quantum information and its relation to gravity have been of key interest to theoretical physicists since the discovery of black hole entropy \cite{Bekenstein:2008smd,Bekenstein:1974ax} and Hawking radiation \cite{Hawking:1975vcx}.
 The discovery of black hole entropy implied that gravity inherently encodes quantum information, since entropy quantifies the number of microscopic states hidden from an observer.
 This connection has deepened with the discovery of the holographic principle \cite{tHooft:1999rgb,Susskind:1994vu,Swingle:2009bg}, and recent advances in entanglement entropy \cite{Ryu:2006ef,Nishioka:2009un,Faulkner:2013ana,Witten:2018zxz,Sorce:2023fdx,Ben-Dayan:2023inz}.
 These developments challenge classical notions of gravity as purely geometric, instead positing that gravitational forces may emerge from the collective entanglement entropy of quantum degrees of freedom, redefining gravity as a thermodynamic or information-theoretic phenomenon \cite{Padmanabhan:2009vy}.

 A comprehensive information-theoretic approach to gravity is expected to provide deeper insights into the early Universe Cosmology, Black hole physics \cite{Barack:2018yly}, and quantum gravity \cite{PhysRevLett.93.131301,Oriti_2009}.
 A recent study has proposed that the quantum relative entropy between the spacetime metric and the metric induced by geometry and matter fields serves as the fundamental action governing the theory of gravity \cite{Bianconi:2024aju}.
 Quantum relative entropy \cite{Vedral:2002zz} is a key concept in information theory and is defined for quantum operators \cite{Araki:1976zv,10.1093/oso/9780198517733.002.0001,ohya1993quantum}.
 In the proposed theory \cite{Bianconi:2024aju}, the spacetime metric, the geometry-induced metric, and matter fields are treated as quantum operators, forming a bimetric theory of gravitation \cite{Rosen1973ABT,Hossenfelder:2008bg} where metrics are promoted to quantum operators.
-The entropic quantum gravity approach leads to modified Einstein equations that reduce to classical general relativity in the weak-coupling and low-curvature limits \cite{Bianconi:2024aju}.
+To distinguish this framework from other formulations of entropic gravity, we refer to it throughout this paper as the “Gravity from Entropy” approach.
+The gravity from entropy approach leads to modified Einstein equations that reduce to classical general relativity in the weak-coupling and low-curvature limits \cite{Bianconi:2024aju}.